top of page

 Home Solar Installation Timeline and Aftercare

-A typical installation takes 4–8 weeks from quote acceptance to commissioning.
+A typical installation takes 4–8 weeks from the acceptance of the quote to commissioning.

 Installation Steps: